Returning home, Georgian ex-leader arrested after call for election protest | Politics

 On Friday, he said on social media that he had secretely returned to Georgia and told his supporters to vote for the opposition and to rally in the heart of the capital Tbilisi afterwards on Sunday.
 The government initially denied he had returned, but Prime Minister Irakli Garibashvili announced late on Friday that Saakashvili had been detained and handed over to a detention facility, the TASS news agency reported.

-He was later shown in handcuffs grinning broadly and being led away by two police officers in footage aired on Georgian television.
+He was shown in handcuffs grinning broadly and being led away by two police officers in footage aired on Georgian television.
+A rights ombudswoman who visited him in custody later said he had declared a hunger strike.
 Garibashvili had warned that the 53-year-old would be arrested if he returned.
 Saakashvili was convicted in absentia of abuse of power and covering up evidence in two court cases in 2018 that he has called politically motivated.

 Saakashvili's lawyer denounced his arrest on Friday as a "political detention", Interfax Ukraine reported.
 Saakashvili told supporters in a pre-recorded Facebook video: "In all likelihood, I'm being arrested now in Tbilisi, but I want to tell you, I'm not afraid.
 Go to the elections tomorrow, vote and we'll celebrate victory on (Sunday)."